Cable & Wire | High quality and excellent service at reasonable prices.

 Third-Party Notified Bodies and Factory Production Control (AVCP)

-Manufacturers must maintain traceable quality control systems, retain all DoP records for at least 10 years, and display CE markings with the corresponding Euroclass on packaging and datasheets.
+Manufacturer Obligations: Manufacturers must maintain traceable quality control systems, retain Declaration of Performance (DoP) records for 10 years, and apply CE markings with the correct Euroclass to all packaging.

-Zion Communication’s Internal Testing and EU Certification Process
+Zion Communication’s Internal Testing and Certification Process

-External certification:
+External Certification:

-• Samples submitted to EU Notified Labs for EN 50399/60754/61034 tests.
+• Submission of samples to EU Notified Laboratories for full-scale EN testing.

 Third-Party Certification & AVCP